 You can climb enormous mountains, such as Mount Damavand.
 You can walk through the lush forests of northern Iran.
 You can go alone in the unique Lut desert, and experience a sense of freedom you had not fathomed before.
 You could get addicted to it.
 In winter, you can even see small villages at the edge of the sand deserts covered in snow.

 You can visit Iran to see the old capitals of the Persian empire, more than two and a half millennia old.
 You can see mesmerizing ceremonies, such as Ashura.
-You can walk in the kaleidoscope of colours of the Pink Mosque.
+You can walk in the kaleidoscope of colors of the Pink Mosque.
 And I’d rather not start writing about the food… it would take me pages to describe all the best things.

 The many different mentalities, traditions and foods that dot Iran are available for you to experience because this country is unmistakably a multicultural society.
 No, not a multicultural society as in the United States, where racial segregation has only recently been ended, and subcultures cyclically bring racial tensions to a boiling point.
 And not multicultural like Europe, where huge political rifts form because of a few desperate refugees and migrants.
 In Iran, nobody uses buzzwords such as “assimilation” or “integration”.
 No media, in its own limited powers, promotes divisive discussions on these matters in the hope to obtain more viewers.
 Here, such concepts are entirely alien.